There are lots of fun things for kids to do on a day out at the museum. Set their imaginations soaring!

 Get behind the controls of the R34 airship in our Fantastic Flight gallery.
 Can you land it safely at East Fortune Airfield?
 It's harder than it looks!

-Did you know that East Fortune Airfield, home of the National Museum of Flight, is the UK's best-preserved Second World War airfield?
-Amaze your teachers and friends with everything you learn about the First and Second World Wars in the Fortunes of War gallery, which tells the story of East Fortune at war.
+The National Museum of Flight, is the UK's best-preserved Second World War airfield?
+Amaze your teachers and friends with everything you will learn in Fortunes of War.

-Climb up to the viewing platform in Hangar 2 to see our military aircraft up close.
+Climb up to the viewing platform in our Military Aviation Hangar to see our military aircraft up close.
 Planes you'll see include a Spitfire, Komet and Jaguar.
-This is also a great place to watch the dramatic film show that brings them to life.

-Whizz down the zipline and tackle army-style climbing frames in our outdoor adventure playground.
-Children must be supervised at all times by a responsible adult.
+Supervise your children as they Whizz down the zipline and tackle army-style climbing frames in our outdoor adventure playground.

 Become a Member and receive discounts on Airshow tickets plus free access to the National Museum of Flight and special events throughout the year.Become a Member